Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 * Because we love people who have a passion for expanding their horizons, your background with test frameworks do not matter so much provided you are able to demonstrate your learning ability!

 ## Bonus
-*Performance test, load test
+* Usage of performance test, load test, traffic test...
-*Usage of continuous integration frameworks: test script is triggered by a commit on the code or change in the APK file *Run the test on multiple devices and OS versions automatically *Use the same code with minor modifications to test iOS app
+* Usage of continuous integration frameworks: test script is triggered by a commit on the code or change in the APK file
+* Testing on multiple devices and OS versions
+* Usage the same code with minor modifications to test iOS app (Search "Glyco" on App Store)

+** With that said we wish you good luck and look forward to receiving your submission!